cugos/cugos.github.com/2023-spring-fling/index.md

     room: Bezos
     speaker: Eldan Goldenberg, <a href="https://www.allencoralatlas.org/">Allen Coral Atlas</a>
     bio: |
      Eldan is a GIS consultant who mostly works on data processing and management pipelines using Python, PostGIS, GDAL and whatever else does the job.
 He prioritises work with a clear positive social contribution, and his longest running project has been data ingestion and APIs for the Allen Coral Atlas.
-Born in İstanbul, he spent many years in Southeastern England and Seattle, and now lives on Vancouver Island among the fishing grounds of the Songhees & Esquimalt First Nations.
+Born in Istanbul, he spent many years in Southeastern England and Seattle, and now lives on Vancouver Island among the fishing grounds of the Songhees & Esquimalt First Nations.
     description: |
       The Allen Coral Atlas maps the world’s coral reefs and monitors their threats to provide actionable data and a shared understanding of coastal ecosystems.
 Eldan will talk about the data inputs, how we process them and work with local researchers all over the world for QA, what we publish, and how it's used to serve real world conservation goals.
  -